singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

             ├── module.lua
             └── python-3.9.2.sif

-Although your LMOD path might have multiple locations, Singularity Registry HPC assumes this one location to install container modules to in order to ensure a unique namespace.
+Although your module path might have multiple locations, Singularity Registry HPC assumes this one location to install container modules to in order to ensure a unique namespace.